NAC Statement on Fibrinogen Concentrate Use in Acquired Hypofibrinogenemia

 Details

 Fibrinogen replacement in the setting of acquired hypofibrinogenemia plays an important role in management of massive bleeding post cardiac surgery, trauma and obstetrical hemorrhage among others.
 However, there continues to be a lack of evidence firmly guiding fibrinogen replacement product choice as well as ongoing uncertainties as to the optimal target and dose.
-Fibrinogen concentrate (FC), plasma (including both frozen plasma (FP) and fresh frozen plasma (FFP)), and cryoprecipitate are currently used to treat acquired hypofibrinogenemia.
+Fibrinogen concentrate (FC), plasma (including frozen plasma (FP), apheresis frozen plasma (AFP), and Solvent-Detergent Plasma (S/D Plasma)), and cryoprecipitate are currently used to treat acquired hypofibrinogenemia.

-According to data provided by the manufacturers, in addition to fibrinogen, fibrinogen concentrates contain trace amounts of the other substances, such as FXIII and fibronectin.
+According to data provided by the manufacturers, in addition to fibrinogen, FCs contain trace amounts of the other substances, such as Factor XIII and fibronectin.
 These substances are not listed as active ingredients in the product monograph and the concentrations in the final product may vary.
 As such, their clinical relevance, if any, is unknown.
-Furthermore, both fibrinogen concentrates appear to have similar efficacy in improving clot firmness in a dilutional hypofibrinogenemia model in vitro (4).
+Furthermore, both FCs appear to have similar efficacy in improving clot firmness in a dilutional hypofibrinogenemia model in vitro.4

 Plasma is indicated for replacement of multiple clotting factor deficiencies and should not be used solely for fibrinogen replacement.
-FP and FFP are considered equivalent in terms of clinical effectiveness.
-The additional risks of plasma transfusion include transfusion associated circulatory overload (TACO), transfusion related acute lung injury (TRALI) and allergic reactions.
+The plasma components available are considered equivalent in terms of clinical effectiveness.
+The additional risks of plasma transfusion include transfusion associated circulatory overload, transfusion related acute lung injury and allergic reactions.

 Cryoprecipitate is prepared from slowly thawed FP and is indicated for replacement of fibrinogen in patients with congenital and acquired fibrinogen deficiency (quantitative or qualitative) in the setting of bleeding or an increased risk of bleeding (ex. impending major surgery).

-Currently, there is no evidence of superiority of one fibrinogen replacement source over the others in terms of clinical effectiveness.
-However, fibrinogen concentrate is pathogen inactivated and has a preferred safety profile in terms of transmissible disease risk as compared to frozen plasma and cryoprecipitate.
-Furthermore, fibrinogen concentrate offers many logistical advantages, including a more precise fibrinogen dose, simpler preparation (without need for thawing and with capability for bedside reconstitution), and efficiency of administration.
+Currently, there is no evidence of superiority of one fibrinogen replacement source over the others in terms of clinical effectiveness for the management of acquired hypofibrinogenemia.
+FC is pathogen inactivated and has a preferred safety profile in terms of transmissible disease risk as compared to FP and cryoprecipitate.
+The use of cryoprecipitate has fallen in the past decade from 2.3 per 1000 to 0.1 per 1000 population nationally exclusive of Québec.

-Fibrinogen content of the above‐mentioned products is as follows (1,2,5‐7):
+Fibrinogen content of the above‐mentioned products is as follows:1,2,5-8

 Optimal dosing of the above‐mentioned products is affected by:

-- The inter‐donor variability of fibrinogen content in blood components
+- The inter‐donor variability of fibrinogen content in blood components; and,

 - Each unique patient clinical situation, including size, amount and rate of bleeding, baseline fibrinogen level, liver synthetic function and underlying diagnosis.

-In a bleeding obstetrical patient with acquired hypofibrinogenemia, fibrinogen replacement is indicated when fibrinogen level is less than 2.0 g/L (8,9).
-In a massively bleeding or preoperative patient with acquired hypofibrinogenemia, fibrinogen should be replaced when the level is less than 1.5 g/L (10‐12).
+In a bleeding obstetrical patient with acquired hypofibrinogenemia, fibrinogen replacement is indicated when fibrinogen level is less than 2.0 g/L.9,10 In a massively bleeding or preoperative patient with acquired hypofibrinogenemia, fibrinogen should be replaced when the level is less than 1.5 g/L.11-13

-Options for fibrinogen replacement in adult patients with acquired hypofibrinogenemia include the following:
+Options for fibrinogen replacement in adult patients with acquired hypofibrinogenemia include the following:1,2,5-8

 - FC: 2‐4 g